-DPHHS Health Recommendations
+DPHHS Health Resources

-Smoke and your Health DPHHS Recommendations
+Smoke and your Health- DPHHS Recommendations

 This resource includes 7 tips that the general public can follow to stay healthy and avoid prolonged exposure to harmful wildfire smoke.
 Also, check out the "Frequently Asked Questions" section on how to keep your family healthy.

-Recommendations for Outdoor Activities/Events
+Recommendations for Outdoor Activities/Events Based on Air Quality

 These recommendations for outdoor activities were developed by the Montana Department of Public Health, the Montana Department of Environmental Quality, and the Montana Office of Public Instruction.
 The activity guidelines are based on the amount of time spent outdoors in different levels of air quality, from good to hazardous.
 Instructions on how to use the guidelines and read the Today's Air website can be found on the 2 page of this resource.